 Photographers who earn a significant portion of their income from nature photography, are 18-30 years of age and either U.S. citizens or permanent residents, may apply for this immersive educational workshop with Art Wolfe.

-This grant, sponsored by this site's founder, Michael Reichmann, is valued at $5,000 and is awarded twice annually.
+This grant, sponsored by this site's founder, Michael Reichmann, is currently closed.

 It is intended for photographers of all ages who are moving to the next level in their art and craft.
 Any type of photographic pursuit is permitted.

 The grant's purpose is to finance a new project which will further the photographer's skills and experience.
 A monograph, portfolio or exhibit should be the intended outcome.